 The comparative amounts for 2019 and 2018 have been reclassified accordingly.
-Related to 2019, as a result of reclassification, the Group's cost of sales increased by EUR 62 million, research and development expenses increased by EUR 121 million, selling, general and administrative expenses increased by EUR 187 million and other operating expenses decreased by EUR 187 million compared to the previously reported amounts.
-Related to 2018, the Group's cost of sales increased by EUR 134 million, selling, general and administrative expenses increased by EUR 187 million and other operating expenses decreased by EUR 187 million, research and development expenses increased by EUR 134 million, research and development expenses increased by EUR 157 million, selling, general and administrative expenses increased by EUR 23 million and other operating expenses decreased by EUR 400 million compared to the previously reported amounts.
+Related to 2019, as a result of reclassification, the Group's cost of sales increased by EUR 62 million, research and development expenses increased by EUR 121 million, selling, general and administrative expenses increased by EUR 118 million, other operating income decreased by EUR 187 million and other operating expenses decreased by EUR 488 million compared to the previously reported amounts.
+Related to 2018, the Group's cost of sales increased by EUR 134 million, research and development expenses increased by EUR 157 million, selling, general and administrative expenses increased by EUR 86 million, other operating income decreased by EUR 23 million and other operating expenses decreased by EUR 400 million compared to the previously reported amounts.